verpeteren/evolution_original/README.md

 When the `--input` parameter is not set a Ui will start with several random generated examples When the '--input` parameter is set, that will be used as a input.

+### Ui mode

+Right mouse click opens a new window with the detailed image, or goes back from the detailed image

 ### Input DSL